Get two new free healthy recipes each week. Sign Up

 If you are making baked meatballs instead of fried, preheat the oven to 350 degrees Fahrenheit and line a baking tray with parchment paper for easy clean up.

-Combine everything in a food processor, scraping down the sides as needed.
+Step Two: Combine everything in a food processor, scraping down the sides of the machine as needed.
 Stop processing when the mixture still has some texture but no large pieces remain.

 Readers also love this plant based Coconut Curry